Ebony Reigns

-Priscilla Opoku-Kwarteng (16 February 1997 – 8 February 2018), known by her stage name Ebony Reigns, was a Ghanaian dancehall/Afrobeats artist known for her hit songs "Poison" and "Kupe".
-She was discovered by Bullet from Ruff n Smooth.
+Priscilla Opoku-Kwarteng (16 February 1997 – 8 February 2018), known by her stage name Ebony Reigns, was a Ghanaian singer known for her hit songs "Poison" and "Kupe".
+Ebony was discovered by Ogee The MC for Bullet from Ruff n Smooth, and was the first Ghanaian female musician to win Artiste of the Year Award at the Ghana Music Awards.

 Early life and education

-Ebony Reigns was born Priscilla Opoku-Kwarteng, affably known as Nana Heemaa (Oheema) by her close relatives, in Dansoman, a suburb of Accra.
+Ebony Reigns hailed as the 'Original 90s Bad Gyal', was affably known as Nana Heemaa (Ohemaa) by her close relatives, in Dansoman, a suburb of Accra.
 Her parents are Nana Poku Kwarteng and Beatrice Oppong Marthin.
 She was raised in the urban areas of Accra but hailed from the Brong Ahafo region.

 She started her basic education at Seven Great Princess Academy in Dansoman, Accra, followed by a high school education at Methodist Girls High School at Mamfe in the Akuapim North District of the Eastern Region, Ghana, though she did not graduate.
 She quit high school in pursuit of her music career.

 Career

-Ebony was discovered by musician and entrepreneur Bullet from Ruff n Smooth and was signed to his Ruff Town record label.
+Ebony was discovered by musician and entrepreneur Bullet from Ruff n Smooth and was signed to his RuffTown Records label.
 She came out with her first single, "Dancefloor", in December 2015, with a video and audio release.
 The song became a radio hit, landing her a nomination for the "unsung" category at the 2016 Ghana Music Awards.

 In March 2016 Ebony released her major hit single "Kupe".
-She was signed to Ruff Town Records and Midas Touch Inc.
+She was signed to Ruff Town Records and Midas Touch Inc. Ebony's hit songs such as "Poison", "Sponsor", and "Hustle", also garnered significant airplay and charted high on music charts in Ghana.
+One of her most impactful hits was the song "Maame Hw3," which focused on the issue of domestic violence, further amplified by the song's music video.

 Death

 Ebony Reigns was killed instantly in a traffic collision on 8 February 2018 whilst returning from Sunyani to Accra after a visit to her mother.
+Her jeep collided head-on with a bus on the Sunyani-Kumasi Highway.
+She died eight days before her 21st birthday and one day prior to her scheduled music tour in Europe.
 Her assistant and longtime friend Franklina Yaa Nkansah Kuri and soldier Atsu Vondee were also killed in the fatal accident.
-The only survivor of the fatal crash was the driver named Phinehas, who resides at Teshie.
-She died eight days before her 21st birthday.
+The only survivor of the crash was the driver named Okoh Pinehas Chartey, who resides at Teshie.

-Her final funeral rites were held at the forecourt of the state house, Accra, and she was buried at Osu cemetery on Saturday, March 24, 2018.
+Her final funeral rites were held at the forecourt of the state house, Accra, and she was buried at Osu cemetery on Saturday, 24 March 2018.
 In preparation for the funeral, the late Ebony's family received a lot of donations from prominent personalities, government and private institutions.
-Some of the top donors at the funeral were:
+Some of the top donors at the funeral include Nana Akufo-Addo, Ibrahim Mahama, and John Mahama, among others.